 The programme, offered within DCU's Institute of Education, aims to foster professional development through research as well as meeting the requirements of rigour and originality expected of a doctorate.
 It includes assessed taught courses, research-focused workshops and supervised original research.
 It offers participants the opportunity to take modules in and complete a research study in one of the following Areas of Professional Focus:

-- Arts, Creativity and Imagination in Education
+- Arts, Creativity, and Music in Education

 - Assessment, Learning and Teaching

 - Education for Sustainable Futures

 - Ethical and Multi Denominational Education

 - Leadership and Evaluation